cjriches/simulatron/simulatron-silk/README.md

 Silk can create a disk image when passed `-t 'DISK'`.
 This produces a Simulatron-executable file padded to a multiple of 4096 bytes that can thus be mounted as a disk.
 Of course, the ROM must be configured to read the program from the disk into memory and then execute it.

 ### ROM Image
 Silk can create ROM images when passed `-t 'ROM'`.
 This produces a Simulatron-executable file exactly 512 bytes in size, padding with zero if too small and failing if too large.
-Since ROM is by definition read-only, any section with the write permission set will also produce an error.
+Since ROM is by definition read-only, any section with the write permission set will produce an error.

-Note that the only difference between creating a disk image and a ROM image is the length/padding/permissions behaviour.
+Note that the only difference between creating a disk image and a ROM image is the length/padding/permissions.
 Both create a directly executable image that is otherwise identical.

 ## Build Prerequisites
-None; a simple `cargo build` should succeed.
+None; a simple `cargo build --release` should succeed.